IBM/Kubernetes-container-service-GitLab-sample/README.md

 bx cr images
 ```

-# 2. Build and push GitLab component images to registry
+# 2. Build and push GitLab component images to container registry

 GitLab and PostgreSQL images need to be built.
 Redis can be used as is from Docker Hub.
 If you are using Compose for PostgreSQL as backend, you only need to build GitLab image.